Home Compare SCHP.SW vs VALMT.HE

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

 The lead is spread across valuation and growth, rather than sitting in one isolated gap.
-Valmet Oyj leads by 16 points on the overall comparison score.
+The overall score gap is 15 points in favour of Valmet Oyj.

 INDUSTRY COMPARISON